Measure FF to Protect our East Bay Parks passes by 85 percent!

-East Bay Measure FF (external link) would extend an existing parcel tax, thus preserving a dedicated funding source that has protected and enhanced the East Bay Regional Park District for years.
-Without raising taxes, Measure FF would ensure that critically needed resources remain in place to protect homes and natural resources from fire, increase public access and improve visitor amenities, and protect and restore habitat, including sensitive redwoods.
+East Bay Measure FF (external link) will extend an existing parcel tax, thus preserving a dedicated funding source that has protected and enhanced the East Bay Regional Park District for years.
+Without raising taxes, Measure FF will ensure that critically needed resources remain in place to protect homes and natural resources from fire, increase public access and improve visitor amenities, and protect and restore habitat, including sensitive redwoods.
 The East Bay Regional Park District contains some of the most accessible coast redwoods in the state.
-If you’re a resident of Alameda or Contra Costa Counties, vote yes on Measure FF!
+Thank you, residents of Alameda or Contra Costa Counties, for passing Measure FF!

 With Measure FF approved by the required two-thirds majority, the existing only $1 per month parcel tax for single-family homes ($.69 per month for multi-family units) will remain in place, helping us to steward and protect the 121,397 acres, 73 parks, and over 1,250 miles of trails managed by the District.

 Measure FF will provide funding for regional park services including wildfire protection, public safety, public access, trails, visitor use facilities, and the restoration of natural habitat, urban creeks, and shorelines.
 Measure FF will provide funding for 50 new projects that will help the District fight climate change and welcome an increasing number of visitors.

 - Development of a Redwood Forest Management Plan, which provides a science-based framework to help improve redwood forest health and increase fire and climate resilience